bithug/FXNotifications/README.md

 A typical usage might be:

-    [[NSNotificationCenter defaultCenter] addObserver:self
+    [[NSNotificationCenter defaultCenter] fx_addObserver:self
                                                  forName:NSSomeNotificationName
                                                   object:nil
                                                    queue:[NSOperationQueue mainQueue]
                                               usingBlock:^(NSNotification *note, id observer) {
                                                           NSLog(@"self: %@", observer); // look, no leaks!
                                                       }];

 ##### Weak observer

-    - (id)addWeakObserver:(id)observer
+    - (id)fx_addObserver:(id)observer
                 selector:(SEL)aSelector
                     name:(NSString *)aName
                   object:(id)anObject;

-This method is almost the same as the built-in method `- addObserver:selector:name:object:` except for `weak` prefix.
-It uses ARC's weak references to store the reference to the observer.
+This method is almost the same as the built-in method `- addObserver:selector:name:object:` except it uses ARC's weak references to store the reference to the observer.
 This means that after observer deallocation, the reference will be nillify and application won't crash upon posting observer's notification.

 So, there is no need to call `- removeObserver:` or `- removeObserver:name:object:` after adding weak observer.